okeeffed/cheat-sheets/Advanced-React-Redux.md

 `HOC + Component = Component + Additional functionality & Data`

 This gives us back an `enchanced/composed` componenet.
+These are heavily used in library like `React-Redux`.

 ## 4. Authentication